dotlang/language/README.md

 5. find x in CL where type of parameters are DT1, DT2, DT3
 6. If found one, call `x` and finish.
 If found more than one -> Error and finish.
-7. Look for a candidate which supports maximum number of dynamic types. functions with named empty types are superior to unnamed (anything).
+7. Look for a candidate which supports maximum number of dynamic types.
+We will be looking for most specialized implementation.
+The most specialized type is the dynamic type and least one is `anything`.
+Named types are more specialized than their unnamed equivalent. functions with named empty types are superior to unnamed (anything).
 ```
 func process(x: anything)